-John Lorenzo Hubble, a distant cousin of the famous astronomer, was born in New Mexico in 1857, and initially found work as a clerk and interpreter in local settlements.
+John Lorenzo Hubbell, a distant cousin of the famous astronomer, was born in New Mexico in 1857, and initially found work as a clerk and interpreter in local settlements.
 By 1876 he had moved to Arizona and taken over management of a small trading post at Ganado, in a valley at the foot of the high Defiance Plateau to the east; there were good opportunities for enterprising traders at this time going to the recently returned Navajo, whose land had suffered during the four years of exile, leaving the tribe in great need of food and equipment.
-The post was gradually expanded, and Hubble constructed ranch buildings and a homestead in the 1890s, followed by an irrigation system to enable cultivation of crops in the adjacent fields.
+The post was gradually expanded, and Hubbell constructed ranch buildings and a homestead in the 1890s, followed by an irrigation system to enable cultivation of crops in the adjacent fields.
 John Lorenzo died in 1930 but his two sons and later his daughter-in-law continued to trade, until the post became an NHS in 1965 and was sold two years later.

-Hubble Trading Post sits at the edge of the countryside on the western approach to Ganado, beside a small stream (Pueblo Colorado Wash), reached by a short side road which passes the visitor center/bookstore and ends at a parking area in front of the line of buildings.
+Hubbell Trading Post sits at the edge of the countryside on the western approach to Ganado, beside a small stream (Pueblo Colorado Wash), reached by a short side road which passes the visitor center/bookstore and ends at a parking area in front of the line of buildings.
 The oldest (the store) is to the north, while those to the south become gradually more recent - the wareroom, barn, blacksmith shop and shed.
 The doorway of the trading post

 leads to the main shop ('Bullpen'), selling provision and general items, while two side rooms are used for jewelry and rugs, this latter also containing collections of historic items like books, rifles, baskets and paintings.
 The two-storey barn